Interacting Large Language Model Agents. Interpretable Models and Social Learning: Optimal Stopping Time Control for Autonomous LLMAs

 \subsection{Summary}

-Autonomous \bayesianagents\ are already provided by third-party services that offer them as a service~\cite{agentforce}.
+Autonomous \bayesianagents\ are already offered by third-party entities as a service~\cite{agentforce,openaiagents,whitepaperagents}.
 They have a unit monetary cost associated with using them for any application.
 Motivated by such \bayesianagents, we studied stochastic control of autonomous \bayesianagents\ who are incentivized by a central controller to perform Bayesian inference.
 We showed structural results on the optimal incentive policy and a concentration inequality, which characterized the probability that the central controller would exceed their budget.
-The next section proposes a stochastic approximation algorithm that exploits the structural results of Theorem~\ref{th:threshold} and Theorem~\ref{th:fusioncenter} to search for the corresponding threshold policy of the socialistic \bayesianagent\ and the central controller, respectively.
+The next section proposes a policy gradient algorithm that exploits the structural results of Theorem~\ref{th:threshold} and Theorem~\ref{th:fusioncenter} to search for the corresponding threshold policy of the social welfare \bayesianagent\ and the central controller, respectively.